Modern Slavery

 1. Introduction

-Gresham Technologies plc is committed to corporate sustainability and to a principled approach of doing business.
+Gresham is committed to corporate sustainability and to a principled approach of doing business.
 We recognise that we have a duty to manage our business affairs and operations in a sustainable and responsible manner.
 We attribute the utmost importance to our corporate values and to our environment, social and governance (ESG) policies.

 Our respect for human rights is guided by the principles set out in the United Nations Universal Declaration of Human Rights.
 We believe modern slavery is a crime and a violation of fundamental human rights.
 It can take various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+We have a zero-tolerance approach to modern slavery and are committed to acting ethically and with integrity in all our business dealings and relationships.

-We have a zero-tolerance approach to modern slavery, and we are committed to acting ethically and with integrity in all our business dealings and relationships.
 We aim to ensure there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chain, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-We expect the same high standards from our suppliers
+We expect the same high standards from our partners and suppliers.

 2. Our business and structure